Aurillac Agglomération

-The Communauté d'agglomération du Bassin d'Aurillac (CABA) is the communauté d'agglomération, an intercommunal structure, centred on the city of Aurillac.
+Aurillac Agglomération (until 2025: Communauté d'agglomération du Bassin d'Aurillac or CABA) is the communauté d'agglomération, an intercommunal structure, centred on the city of Aurillac.
 It is located in the Cantal department, in the Auvergne-Rhône-Alpes region, south-central France.
 It was created in 1999 and came into effect on 1 January 2000.
 Its area is 491.9 km2.
 Its population was 53,247 in 2018, including 25,531 in Aurillac proper.

 Composition

-The CABA consists of 25 communes:
+Aurillac Agglomération consists of 25 communes: